usnistgov/mass2/docs/line_fitting.md

     * `result.fit_report()` = return a pretty-printed string reporting on the fit
     * `result.plot_fit()` = make a plot of the data and fit
     * `result.plot_residuals()` = make a plot of the residuals (fit-data)
+    * `result.plotm()` = make a plot of the data, fit, and fit params with dataset filename in title
     * `result.plot()` = make a plot of the data, fit, and residuals, generally `plotm` is preferred
-    * `result.plotm()` = make a plot of the data, fit, and fit params with dataset filename in title

-The tau values (scale lengths of exponential tails) in eV units.
+The tau values (scale lengths of exponential tails) are in eV units.
 The parameter "integral" refers to the integrated number of counts across all energies (whether inside or beyond the fitted energy range).